 The most common form of business for leased owner-operators, nonetheless, remains a sole proprietorship or partnership, where personal liability for the owner or partners is higher.
 Given greater risk in the independent business model, it’s no surprise that LLCs and corporations (the S Corp is the most common corporate structure for owner-operators) are set up more often there.

 If you are going to be a LLC or a corporation, file your business with the Secretary of State in your state of residence/base operation.
 Costs will vary depending on your state’s filing fees.

-Note: If you are using your personal name and/or a “doing business as” (DBA) name as a sole proprietor, some states require that you register that also, say Owner-Operator Independent Drivers Association reps.
+Note: If you are using your personal name and/or a “doing business as” (DBA) name as a sole proprietor, some states require that you register that also, Owner-Operator Independent Drivers Association reps say.

 2. Start the Unified Registration System filing process.

 Filing fees for getting your authority are limited to the $300 fee paid for the Federal Motor Carrier Safety Administration’s issuance of authority.
-The FMCSA’s URS online system, instituted since the last time we updated this story, will guide new applicants through the process, during which you’ll apply for authority and receive your USDOT and motor carrier numbers, and pay the associated $300 fee.
+The FMCSA’s URS online system guides new applicants through the process, during which you’ll apply for authority and receive your USDOT and motor carrier (MC) numbers, and pay the associated $300 fee.